-The Audit Committee has adopted a policy and procedures for the pre-approval of audit and non-audit services rendered by the Company's independent registered public accounting firm, Ernst & Young LLP.
+The Audit Committee has adopted a policy and procedures for the pre-approval of audit and non-audit services rendered by the Company's independent registered public accounting firm, Ernst &

+Young LLP.
 The policy generally pre-approves specified services in the defined categories of audit services, audit-related services and tax services up to specified amounts.
-Pre-approval may also be given as part of the Audit Committee's approval of the scope of the engagement of the independent registered public accounting firm or on an individual, explicit, case-by-case basis before the independent registered public accounting firm is engaged to provide each service.
-The Chair of the Audit Committee has been delegated authority to pre-approve certain audit and non-audit services, but the decision must be reported to the full Audit Committee at its next scheduled meeting.
+Pre-approval may also be given as part of the Audit Committee's approval of the scope of the engagement of the independent registered public accounting firm or on an individual, explicit, case-by-case basis before the independent registered public accounting firm of the Audit Committee has been delegated authority to pre-approve certain audit and non-audit services, but the decision must be reported to the full Audit Committee at its next scheduled meeting.